Commonwealth Cares and Day of Service

 Commonwealth Cares is a student-led group of a dozen students in all grades who work together to offer interesting and meaningful community service opportunities to their peers.
-The group is self-sufficient and organizes its own fundraising events to provide for its monthly dinners.
+The group is self-sufficient and organizes its own fundraising events.

 The aim is to provide a range of opportunities such that every student finds something he or she would like to participate in.